Pakistan, TTP negotiating seventh peace pact

 Another agreement was agreed with Lashkar-e-Islam leader Mangal Bagh in the Khyber district after the operation in June 2008.
 The agreement was violated and the Pakistan army retaliated.

-MINGORA: The layers’ fraternity in Malakand division on Monday boycotted the courts to protest the price-hike and...

-PESHAWAR: Pakistan Muslim League-Nawaz Khyber Pakhtunkhwa President Engineer Amir Muqam has said that if voted to...
+KARACHI: Geo TV’s iconic drama serial “Khuda Aur Mohabbat”, which set many invincible records of popularity in...

+ISLAMABAD: The Election Commission of Pakistan Monday formed a five-member committee to assist it on action to be...

-PESHAWAR: Pakistan People’s Party provincial president Senator Rubina Khalid has said the Pakistan...
+ISLAMABAD: Chairman Pakistan People’s Party Bilawal Bhutto Zardari has said as far as the policy about Afghanistan,...

-ISLAMABAD: Rear Admiral Javaid Iqbal assumed command as Commander Coast during Change of Command ceremony held at...
+QUETTA: Two BLF terrorists were intercepted on Monday and killed in Hub, Balochistan, foiling their plan to carry out...

+ISLAMABAD: PMLN President Shehbaz Sharif has said everything is secret and government should tell about what agreement...